If you are planning to move to Germany, one of the first questions you will have is: ‘Will my salary be enough to cover my expenses?’.

 - Groceries: 400 euros

 - Insurances: 51 euros

-This number might be different for you and your family.
+This number might be different for you.
 So before you jump to any conclusions, please take into account the following facts:

 - We live in Dusseldorf